g4wwh/scarf/source/scarf_groups.rst

 `CLF <https://www.clf.stfc.ac.uk/Pages/Plasma-Physics-Group.aspx>`_

-If you would like to add details of your work on SCARF to this section then please contact the help desk so that we can set things up for you.
+If you would like to add details of your work on SCARF to this section then please contact the `help desk <scarf_contact>`_ so that we can set things up for you.